 Bay Zoltán Nonprofit was established in 1992 to improve the competitiveness and efficiency of companies in Hungary through successful technology transfer.
 The institute aims to develop technology that could allow exciting research to be transformed into high-value products in the biotech industry.
 The country is also home to Aquincum Inkubator, which welcomes applications from the biotech field.
 Companies receive help to develop a business model, undertake market analysis, prepare for investment and identify business development opportunities.

 With all this help and on the back of the success enjoyed by Gedeon Richter and Egis, a number of other biotechs have tried their luck.
-Many failed, as this industry is very difficult to crack: Velgene and TargetEx seem to have disappeared.
+Some failed, as this industry is very difficult to crack: Velgene, for example, seems to have disappeared.
 But, there are others that are succeeding.

 Here are some of the companies that have found footholds in the Hungarian biotech ecosystem.

 Solvo, one of our top 5 biotechs in Eastern Europe, is a pioneer and leader in the commercialization of membrane transporter technologies, diagnostics, and drug discovery assays.
 The Szeged- and Budapest-based company specializes in the development of transporter protein assays to characterize the behavior of drugs inside the body – an important test in pre-clinical studies.
 In particular, the company looks at ATP Binding Cassettes (ABCs), which have been suggested as therapeutic targets for cancer, drug resistance, and metabolic disorders.